 To provide direction through the maze of programs available to veterans and connection to earned benefits with the compassion of someone who knows what it’s like to transition from active duty.

-According to NDAA 2013, Transition Assistance Advisors, “serve as points of contact to assist eligible members of the reserve components in accessing benefits and health care furnished under laws administered by the Secretary of Defense and benefits and health care furnished under the laws administered by the Secretary of Veterans Affairs” (Sec.
+According to the National Defense Authorization Act 2013, transition assistance advisors “serve as points of contact to assist eligible members of the reserve components in accessing benefits and health care furnished under laws administered by the Secretary of Defense and benefits and health care furnished under the laws administered by the Secretary of Veterans Affairs” (Sec.
 513), VOW Act and TAP.
 This support empowers members of the Reserve Component with the critical knowledge needed to take advantage of the programs and resources, effects of a career change, employment assistance, relocation assistance, education/training, physical and mental health well-being, health and life insurance, finances, disabled veteran benefits, legal assistance, and state and federal benefits available to them.

 12 myths about benefits

 Don’t know what to believe about transition assistance, VA benefits and entitlements?
 Let us help you sort out fact from fiction.
 Our Myths page busts 12 of the most common misconceptions about benefits and entitlements for the National Guard.